 #4.
 Dispel the myths

-It’s important to also address some of the myths about charity effectiveness.
+It’s important to address some of the myths about charity effectiveness.
 Here are some common myths that crop up when people talk about finding effective charities.

 “I don’t want any of my donation to be wasted by the charity on administration or staff costs.
 I want 100% of it to go to the good cause”

 I’ve heard this a lot.
 But it’s a little like walking into a cafe and saying you’re only going to pay $2 for your flat white instead of $4 because you know the other $2 is ‘wasted’ by the cafe on staff costs and administration like doing their accounting, paying their rent and WIFI.
 But without those things the cafe wouldn’t exist.
 It’s the same with good charities.
 Staffing and administration are not wasted costs, they are essential if a charity wants to solve the problem they’re working on and do it effectively.
 For example, a charity that runs soup kitchens for the homeless needs to pay rent for its premises, submit its annual accounts, have a telephone and internet connection in order to do its work.
 Staff costs are also important and good people are at the heart of what most charities do.
 Very few charities can rely solely on volunteers and paying a decent living wage to attract and retain good staff is important.
-These things are not wasted and we as donors should be happy that our funds are used towards this as much as for the charity’s main work.
+These things are not wasted and we as donors should be happy that our funds are used towards this as much as for the charity’s core work.

 Instead of asking how much a charity spends on administration, a better question to ask is - “What results do they achieve?”
 If they achieve amazing results, does it matter how much is spent on administration?
 If you want to dig deeper into this topic, check out Dan Pallota’s TED talk here.